LoniQin/swift-utils/README.md

 # FoundationLib

-This Library provides many common tools for building App.
+This Library provides many common tools to work with writing App.

 ## Installation